 To select all objects that use a specific opacity, select an object with that opacity, or deselect everything and enter the opacity value in the Transparency panel.
 Then choose Select > Same > Opacity.

-If you select multiple objects in a layer and change the opacity setting, the transparency of overlapping areas of the selected objects will change relative to the other objects and show an accumulated opacity.
+If you select multiple objects in a layer and change the opacity setting, the transparency of overlapping areas of the selected objects changes relative to the other objects and shows an accumulated opacity.
 In contrast, if you target a layer or group and then change the opacity, the objects in the layer or group are treated as a single object.
 Only objects outside and below the layer or group are visible through the transparent objects.
 If an object is moved into the layer or group, it takes on the layer’s or group’s opacity, and if an object is moved outside, it doesn’t retain the opacity.Individual objects selected and set to 50% opacity (left) compared to layer targeted and set to 50% opacity (right)

 Create a transparency knockout group

 - In the Transparency panel, select Knockout Group.
 If this option isn’t visible, select Show Options from the panel menu.

 Selecting the Knockout Group option cycles it through three states: on (check mark), off (no mark), and neutral (square with a line through it).
 Use the neutral option when you want to group artwork without interfering with the knockout behavior determined by the enclosing layer or group.
 Use the off option when you want to ensure that a layer or a group of transparent objects will never knock each other out.